rekwiem21/FruitClicker/README.md

-# FruitClicker
+FruitClicker

 A simple clicker game that's all about fruit!

-Made by Jayden Collis for a friend.
+Made by Jayden Collis for a friend however this is now being sold nationally.

-To run on windows, go to releases and download the source code zip, extract it and run the exe file.
-On linux you have to run the code in a Python IDE.
-Its not updated to match windows either.
+Simply run the EXE file once downloaded.
+To close this app, not only do you have to close the main window, you must quit it in the task manager.
+The team are actively working to fix this issue.

+For any questions, contact: 'seapuppy2006@gmail.com'

 Find the Trello here: https://trello.com/b/xPMekeTK/fruit-clicker

-For the record, this game is nowhere near complete at this moment in time.
-However, I am actively working on this.
-Stay tuned!